-If you elect to proceed with a Jury Trial, you will be required to appear for a Motion Hearing prior to your actual Jury Trial date.
-Jurors from the Town of Trophy Club will be summoned to appear for service.
-Both you and the Prosecutor will have the opportunity to question the jury pool to determine any biases which could prevent a fair and impartial trial.
+If you elect to proceed with a Jury Trial, jurors from the Town of Trophy Club will be summoned to appear for service.
+You, as a pro se defendant and the Town Prosecutor will have the opportunity to question the jury pool to determine any biases which could prevent a fair and impartial trial.
 Both sides may also strike up to three potential jurors during the voir dire process.
 From the remaining jury pool, six jurors will be selected to hear your case and determine guilt or innocence.

 If you elect to proceed with a bench trial, the presiding Judge will hear all evidence presented for your case and determine guilt or innocence.